INPUT TAX CREDIT UNDER GST

 Input Credit means at the time of paying tax you can reduce the tax you have already paid on inputs.

 ITC is one of the most important features of the goods and service tax (GST) regime.
-ITC has been introduced to eliminate the cascading effect of taxes to be paid to the central government and that levied by the state government.
+The authorities have introduced ITC to eliminate the cascading effect of taxes that the central government collects and the state government levies.
 This has helped reduce the cost of doing business.

-If you are a manufacturer, supplier, agent, e-commerce operator, aggregator or any of the persons mentioned, registered under GST you are eligible to claim INPUT CREDIT for tax paid by you on your purchases.
+If you register under GST as a manufacturer, supplier, agent, e-commerce operator, aggregator, or any of the persons mentioned, you can claim INPUT CREDIT for the tax you paid on your purchases.

 What is input tax credit (ITC)?

-–Input tax credit concept was introduced to levy tax on value addition only.
+— The authorities introduced the input tax credit concept to levy tax on value addition only.

-–It can be taken on GST incurred for input supply which can be used to make supply of payments of tax liability on output supply.
+— One can take it on GST incurred for input supply, which can be used to make supply of payments of tax liability on output supply.

 –to reduce the cascading effect of taxes.

 Input tax credit (ITC) is the amount of tax that a business can deduct from its output tax liability.
 Output tax is the tax that a business charges on its sales or supplies of goods and services.
 Input tax is the tax that a business pays on its purchases or inputs of goods and services.
-In short, input tax credit can be used to set-off the GST liability on the supply of goods or services by the registered person.
+In short, the registered person can use input tax credit to set off the GST liability on the supply of goods or services.

 1. Integrated GST (IGST) : This tax is for inter state movement of goods